-This section will provide tools for defining the structure of a family of languages.
+This section will provide tools for defining the structure of a 'family of languages'.
 It will focus on a semantic structure that is prone to provide semantic interoperability.
-The structure is given by the coverage relation ( $\prec$ above) that can be established between two languages when there exists a transformation from one to the other.
-In this section, the coverage relation will be characterized in function of a property that it satisfies.
-The ultimate goal of these properties are to ensure the possible preservation of the consequences while transforming from a language to another.
+The structure is given by the coverage relation ( $\leq_p$ above) that can be established between two languages when a transformation from one to the other exists.
+In this section, the coverage relation will be characterized with regard to a property that it satisfies.
+The ultimate goal of these properties is to ensure the possible preservation of the consequences while transforming from a language to another.